nihanth2006/urban-delivery-autonomous-vehicle/README.md

 ### Frontend

-- `npm run dev` - Runs the app in development mode
+- `npm run dev` - Runs the app in development mode (from frontend/ directory)
-- `npm run build` - Builds the app for production
+- `npm run build` - Builds the app for production (from frontend/ directory)
-- `npm run preview` - Previews the production build
+- `npm run preview` - Previews the production build (from frontend/ directory)

 ### Backend